jerguslejko/website/_posts/2017-09-10-personal-uob-here-i-come.md

 layout: post
 ---

-**THIS IS NOT A TECHNICAL BLOG POST**

-Summer is over, I'm heading to a new university and I'm back to blogging!
+**THIS IS NOT A TECHNICAL BLOG POST.** Summer is over, I'm heading to a new university and I'm back to blogging!
 I hope you didn't miss me too much, and if you did, I promise to write more often now, so you should be okay.

 ### University of Bristol